A Complete TV Wall Mount Buying Guide

 How to measure the VESA - picture via oneforall.com

-Please avoid cable blockages.
+Please avoid cables blockage.
 We highly suggest contacting the customer service before purchasing if you are not sure about the cable blockage.
-If you get a mount that unfortunately block the cables, try to use the spacers to create a little bit of space for them.
-If it doesn’t work, Please find help to the manufacturer, the most often solution is to exchange your wall mount set.
+If you get a mount that unfortunately blocks the cables, try to use the spacers to create a little bit of space for them.
+If it doesn’t work, please find help from the manufacturer, the most effective solution is to exchange your wall mount set.

-3. How flexible your TV want to be?
+3. How flexible your TV wants to be?

-Now you made clear of your wall type, kept the TV mode, VESA in mind and avoid cable blockages.
+Now you made clear of your wall type, keep the TV mode, VESA in mind and avoid cable blockage.
 The final step matters to your watching experience.
 There are 3 types of TV wall mount: low profile TV wall mount (fixed on the wall), tilting wall mount, and full-motion TV wall mount (able to tilt, swivel, rotation and extend).

 3 main types of TV wall mounts - picture via douglastv.ie